Twitch is a live streaming platform free of cost for both ‘streamers’ (those who live stream) and the audience.

 That said, if you are accepted in Twitch Partner program.
 The benefits are better than if you are an affiliate.
 Apart from the affiliate program benefits, you will be able to:

-- Earn a share of the revenue generated from any ads played on their channel.
+- Earn a share of the revenue generated from any ads on Twitch played on their channel.

 - Personalize your channel: Chat badger, custom emoticons, bit badges or lifetime subscriptions.